-- See page 7-8 of the ISC COVID-19 Vaccine Toolkit v7 for key messages to increase knowledge of COVID-19 risks and adherence to public health measures, that may be used for social media messaging - See page 8-10 for social media posts from the Government of Canada, and social media trusted sources - Page 11-17 of the ISC COVID-19 Vaccine Toolkit v7 includes posters, brochures, videos and webpages, if you wish to share these through social media channels.
-Many are available in Indigenous languages. - Resources See page 18 of the ISC Toolkit v7 for Resources for Kids: COVID-19 awareness activities for Indigenous Kids and Kids Help Phone; See page 17-18 for Mental wellness resources - Page 19-20 of the ISC Toolkit v7 includes Facebook videos of Elders discussing COVID-19 and the vaccine, and community messaging. - Page 20-21 of the ISC Toolkit v7 includes information on a COVID-19 Vaccine narrative that may be adapted for social media messaging in your community. - You may also use Vaccine Q&A powerpoint messages on social media on the COVID-19 Vaccine Hesitancy page - See pages 11 and 13 of the PHAC COVID-19 Vaccination Resources -Toolkit for Health Care Providers for videos and posters that you may consider sharing on social media; page 14 and 15 includes Facebook frames and social media shareables - Consider using COVID-19 How to Bridge the Gap, COVID-19 Misinformation-Disinformation, COVID-19 Vaccines Siouxsie Toby, Vaccine The Facts (NCCIH) or Vaccine Information and Resources for Patients (NCCIH) - from the COVID-19 Vaccine Hesitancy page
+- Resources See page 18 of the ISC Toolkit v5 for Resources for Kids: COVID-19 awareness activities for Indigenous Kids and Kids Help Phone.
+See page 18 for Mental wellness resources - Page 19-20 of the ISC Toolkit v5 includes Facebook videos of Elders discussing COVID-19 and the vaccine, and community messaging. - Page 20-21 of the ISC Toolkit v5 includes information on a COVID-19 Vaccine narrative that may be adapted for social media messaging in your community. - You may also use the attached Vaccine Q&A powerpoint messages on social media - See page 14 and 15 of the PHAC COVID-19 Vaccination Resources -Toolkit for Health Care Providers for Facebook frames and social media shareables